GClunies/reflekt/README.md

 -->

 # Reflekt
-**Reflekt is a continuous integration tool for your tracking plan.** It integrates with your Analytics Governance Tool, Customer Data Platform (CDP), data warehouse, and [dbt](https://www.getdbt.com/).
+**Reflekt is a command line interface and continuous integration tool for your tracking plan.** It integrates with your Analytics Governance Tool, Customer Data Platform (CDP), data warehouse, and [dbt](https://www.getdbt.com/).

 ![reflekt-arch](/docs/reflekt_architecture.png)